tigera/docs/calico-enterprise/network-policy/generate-policy-recommendation.mdx

 - **Time Range**
 - **Namespace**
-- **Name** of the workload
+- (advanced option) **Name** of the workload
 - (optional)  "Unprotected only" checkbox considers only historical flow logs that are not explicitly allowed by a network policy.

 And click, **Recommend**.

 ![Generate a Policy Recommendation]({{site.baseurl}}/images/generate-policy-recommendation/recommend-policy-screen.png)

-If relevant flow logs are found within the selected time range for the workload endpoint, the recommended policy is displayed in the **Create Policy** screen.
+If relevant flow logs are found within the selected time range for the namespace, the recommended policy is displayed in the **Create Policy** screen.

 ![Preview or Stage a Policy Recommendation]({{site.baseurl}}/images/generate-policy-recommendation/create-policy-action-buttons.png)